undergroundwires/CEH-in-bullet-points/chapters/06-system-hacking/executing-applications.md

 - ![Hardware keylogger](img/hardware-keylogger.jpg)
 - Look like USB drives and are designed to record keystrokes, which are stored on the device.
 - Placed between a keyboard plug and USB socket
-- Cannot be detected by antispyware or antivirus programs.
+- Cannot be detected by anti-spyware or antivirus programs.
 - Discoverable as they have to be physically placed onto a target's machine

 #### Hardware keylogger types